 Interpersonal Skills Abilities sufficient to interact with individuals, families, and groups from a variety of social, emotional, cultural and intellectual backgrounds.
 Adaptable to circumstances in a highly stressful, rapidly changing clinical environment.
 Effectively deal with anxiety, stress, hostility, and fear in a calm manner.
 Interact appropriately and respectfully with patients and coworkers of diverse characteristics, beliefs, and lifestyle practices.
 Display compassion, empathy, and concern for others.
 Ability to maintain patient confidentiality.
 Exhibit honesty, integrity, dependability, and accountability in the performance of one's laboratory responsibilities.
 Project an image of professionalism including appearance, dress, and attitude.
-Demonstrate a cooperative, supportive, positive, professional attitude.
-Communication Skills Abilities sufficient for interaction with others in verbal and written form.
+Demonstrate a cooperative, supportive, positive, professional Communication Skills Abilities sufficient for interaction with others in verbal and written form.
 Read, write, speak, and report accurately and effectively in English.
 Comprehend and carry out complex written, and oral instructions given in English.
 Evaluate and communicate diagnostic information in a professional manner to the healthcare team.
 Create organized, legible, and coherent written documentation.
 Communicate with patients and members of the healthcare team in a clear, concise, and professional manner.
 Coping Skills Abilities to adapt to challenging situations in a professional manner.
 Effectively deal with anxiety, stress, hostility, and fear in a calm manner.

 Mobility/Motor Skills Physical abilities sufficient to move in one's environment with ease and without restriction.
 Move freely and safely in the laboratory, patient care areas, elevators, and stairways.
 Reach and bend to access laboratory bench tops and shelves, patients in hospital beds and phlebotomy collection stations.
 Assist patients in and out of phlebotomy collection stations.
 Sufficient physical endurance to perform prolonged periods of walking, standing, and sitting.
 Lift and move objects of at least 25 pounds.
 Ability to safely maneuver and perform laboratory procedures with chemicals and biohazardous specimens.
-Auditory Skills Auditory abilities sufficient to monitor and assess health needs.
-Possess auditory ability sufficient to communicate with patients and members of the healthcare team.
+Auditory Skills Auditory abilities are sufficient to monitor and assess health needs.
+Possess auditory ability sufficiently to communicate with patients and members of the healthcare team.
 Detect and evaluate the sounds of equipment and alarms.
 Ability to communicate through a telephone.
 Visual Skills Visual ability sufficient for observation and assessment necessary in Medical Laboratory Technology.
 Possess adequate visual ability that allows the determination of minute and microscopic areas of detail, very small variations in color and adequate depth perception (Size, shape, and texture).
-Ability to distinguish color, clarity, and viscosity of specimens, reagents, and other testing products.
-Be able to manipulate a clinical binocular microscope to discriminate among fine structural and color differences is microscopic specimens.
-Read and comprehend text, numbers, and graphs in small print and on a monitor screen.
+Ability to distinguish color, clarity, and viscosity of specimens,

-Tactile Skills Tactile ability sufficient for physical assessment.
+Tactile Skills Tactile ability is sufficient for physical assessment.
 Have the ability to palpate and interpret the findings.
+Have the ability to utilize pipettes and clinical equipment necessary to complete labs.
 Environmental Possess the ability to tolerate environmental stressors.
 Have the ability to focus and concentrate in a high stress, fast passed work environment.
 Able to perform all Medical Laboratory tasks adhering to regulatory agencies' guidelines.
 Safely work with potentially infectious specimens and other hazardous materials.
 Emotional/Behavioral Possess emotional stability sufficient to maintain composure in stressful situations and assume responsibility / accountability for actions.
 Ability to perform multiple procedures accurately, efficiently, and safely under stressful conditions and significant time constraints.
 Ability to exercise independent, ethical judgment and to think logically in the performance of duties.
 Be adaptable and professional to unpleasant situations common in the clinical setting.
 Demonstrate integrity and accountability in both the academic and clinical setting.
 Present self in a professional manner in both the academic and clinical setting.

-In the case of an otherwise qualified individual with a documented disability, appropriate and reasonable accommodations will be made unless to do so would fundamentally alter the essential training elements, cause undue hardship, or produce a direct threat to the safety of the patient or student.
+In the case of an otherwise qualified individual with a documented disability, appropriate and reasonable accommodation will be made unless to do so would fundamentally alter the essential training elements, cause undue hardship, or produce a direct threat to the safety of the patient or student.